Heat Stress: OSHA Regulations

 Here are some general guidelines recommended by the Occupational Safety and Health Administration:

-2. Establish provisions for a work/rest regimen in order to limit exposure time to high temperatures
+- Establish provisions for a work/rest regimen in order to limit exposure time to high temperatures.
+Provide shade or air conditioning and water during these breaks.

 Types of Heat Illness

-The U.S. Centers for Disease Control identifies the following five main types of heat illness:
+The U.S. Centers for Disease Control (CDC) identifies the following five main types of heat illness:

 1. Heat Stroke